Sciadonic acid

 Sciadonic acid, also known as eicosatrienoic acid, is a polyunsaturated fatty acid.
-In regard to its structure, 5Z,11Z,14Z-eicosa-5,11,14-trienoic acid (sciadonic acid) has 3 double bonds in the 5, 11, and 14 positions all of which are in the cis- conformation.
+In regard to its structure, sciadonic acid has 3 double bonds in the 5, 11, and 14 positions all of which are in the cis configuration.
 It is further classified as Δ5-fatty, and an omega-6 acid due to the methylene interrupted double bond at carbon-5 and a final double bond 6 carbons away from the methylene tail of the hydrocarbon.
 Sciadonic acid is a naturally occurring compound and has been found to play a role as a plant metabolite, commonly found in pine nut oil.
 Furthermore, there have been propositions of several health applications for sciadonic acid as an anti-inflammatory agent.
 Sharing close structural similarity to arachidonic acid, sciadonic acid acts as a replacement phospholipid in the corresponding biochemical pathways.

-Etymology
+Etymology and natural occurrence

-The root behind the nomenclature of sciadonic acid comes from its high abundance in the seed, leaves, and wood oils of the plant species Sciadopitys verticillate.
+The root behind the nomenclature of sciadonic acid comes from its high abundance in the seed, leaves, and wood oils of the plant species Sciadopitys verticillata.

+Oftentimes, the acid is found in conifers together with other fatty acids (juniperonic, pinolenic, taxoleic, coniferonic acid) that have a double bond in the position 5, separated by more than one methylene group from the next double bond.